Your address will show here +12 34 56 78

 The pilot project is being implemented on a small garden plot in the outdoor area of the St. Egid parish center.

-Although only a total of 100 m² is available, all the main elements in the garden will be realized, a drinking fountain (as a non-consumptive thirst quencher), a climate tree (to provide shade), seating, a spring stone (to improve the microclimate) and attractive planting with a focus on biodiversity.
+Although only a total of 100 m² is available, all the main elements in the garden will be realized, a drinking fountain (as a free thirst quencher), a climate tree (to provide shade), seating, a spring stone (to improve the microclimate) and attractive planting with a focus on biodiversity.

 The initiative is an invitation to municipalities, cities and church institutions to become active together – for a liveable, people-friendly and climate-resilient future.